Chinese Egg Fried Rice With Vegetables

-Packed with veggies, this Chinese vegetable fried rice is healthier and more delicious than the restaurant take-out version.
+Packed with veggies, this Chinese egg fried rice with vegetables is healthier and more delicious than the restaurant take-out version.
 A great way to use up leftover rice and whatever veggies you have hanging around in the fridge.

 Servings (change as needed): 4 (or 6 if adding extras)